spray/spray/docs/documentation/spray-routing/predefined-directives-alphabetically.rst

                                        ``no-cache`` or ``max-age=0``
 :ref:`-cancelAllRejections-`           Adds a ``TransformationRejection`` to rejections from its inner Route, which
-                                       cancels other rejections according to a predicate function :ref:`-clientIP-`                      Extracts the IP address of the client from either the ``X-Forwarded-For``, ``Remote-Address`` or ``X-Real-IP`` request header :ref:`-complete-`                      Completes the request with a given response, several overloads
+                                       cancels other rejections according to a predicate function :ref:`-cancelRejection-`               Adds a ``TransformationRejection`` cancelling all rejections equal to a given one :ref:`-clientIP-`                      Extracts the IP address of the client from either the ``X-Forwarded-For``, ``Remote-Address`` or ``X-Real-IP`` request header :ref:`-complete-`                      Completes the request with a given response, several overloads